ExtraHop/ts-remote-data-react/README.md

 The `ActivityIndicator` is not designed for use on initial data loads, as those cases are best handled closer to the not-yet-initialized UI by using `RemoteSuspense`.
 However, it is possible to directly declare background activity is occurring using the `useActivityIndicator` hook; this can be very useful when some task is in progress that doesn't have a clear UI surface.

+## usePromise and useAsyncOperation

+React's `useEffect` hook deliberately doesn't support async operations, as components need to think about the possibility of user input invalidating an async task before it completes.
+However, it's common to need an ad-hoc `fetch` or similar call inside a component, and combining `useEffect` with `useState` every time is boilerplate that can hide subtle race conditions or other bugs.

+This package provides two hooks to solve the issue: `usePromise` and `useAsyncOperation`.

+`usePromise` is appropriate in cases where your component receives a `Promise` that it didn't initiate.
+For example, if you have a module-scope function which - after being called once - always returns the same promise, your component doesn't "own" that promise; it is merely subscribing to the results.
+Calling `usePromise(somePromise)` will return a `RemoteData<T>` and will add `then` and `catch` handlers to the promise.
+If you change the promise before it completes, further updates to the old promise will be ignored.

+`useAsyncOperation` is for cases where your component needs to make a new promise.
+For example, the user chooses a category of products and you then fetch the best sellers in that category.
+This hook takes two arguments: The async function to invoke, and the dependencies array.
+To allow cancellation of outstanding requests due to user actions, the provided async function will be given an `AbortSignal` as its first argument.
+When the `deps` change, the signal will be invoked; this allows you to cancel outstanding fetches or other now-irrelevant async work.

 ## Tips / Best Practices

 * Rather than directly using `RemoteSuspense` in your feature code, create components for your project which capture your common data fetching behaviors.